-Any equipment subsequently installed which has a direct effect on the driver's control of the vehicle (e.g. cruise control system or electronically-controlled suspension) must be approved by SEAT and bear the e mark (the European Union's authorisation symbol).
+Any equipment subsequently installed which has a direct effect on the vehicle and/or the way it is driven (e.g. cruise control system or electronically-controlled suspension) must be approved by SEAT and bear the e mark (the European Union's authorisation symbol).

-Any additional electrical components that do not affect the control of the vehicle itself (e.g. refrigerator box, laptop, ventilator fan, etc.), must bear the CE mark (European Union manufacturer conformity declaration).
+If any additional electrical components are fitted so that they do not serve to control the vehicle itself (for instance a refrigerator box, laptop or ventilator fan, etc.), then they must bear the CE mark (European Union manufacturer conformity declaration).

-Accessories, for example telephone holders or cup holders, should never be fitted on the covers, or within the working range, of the airbags.
+Accessories, for example telephone holders or drink holders, should never be fitted on the covers of, or within the working range of the airbags.
 Otherwise, there is a danger of injury if the airbag is triggered in an accident.